The Czech Republic is famous for its beer for a good reason. We are very proud of our beer and we say it’s the best in the world.

 - Czechs drink the most beer per person per year in the world.
 They drink it like water on every occasion.

-You will find all you need to know about Czech beer from Prague insider’s point of view.
+You will find all you need to know about Czech Republic beer from Prague insider’s point of view.

 Czech beer types and categories